Daily Life and Visiting

 Visiting

-Moving into a care home is not always the easiest thing to come to terms with, however less visiting in the first few weeks, can be extremely helpful in supporting your loved one to settle in.
-It can help the resident to make friends and get familiar with life in our home.
+Moving into a care home is not always the easiest thing to come to terms with.
+By reducing visits during the first few weeks, it can help your loved one settle in quickly.
+It gives them a chance to make friends and get comfortable with life in the home.
+We know this can be challenging for you, so please speak to the team either before or during your visit to get a feel for the best visiting frequency.

-We know this can be challenging for you, so please do speak to the team when you visit or before to get a feel for the best visiting frequency.
-Our team wear name badges and we’ve got a handy guide to our team roles and uniforms below if you would like to know who does what.
+Our team wear name badges and we’ve got a handy guide to our team roles and uniforms if you would like to know who does what.

 We are always here to help you.